Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Examples

-In light of Theorem \ref{thm:specdiscrete} it would be possible to write out explicitly the spectrum on $F_{\infty}$ as we did with the Laakso spaces.
+In light of Corollary \ref{cor:specdiscrete} it would be possible to write out explicitly the spectrum on $F_{\infty}$ as we did with the Laakso spaces.
 In particular, it is possible but somewhat involved to write the spectrum in a closed form.
 The reader can find solution to a similar problem in \cite{RS-AT}.
 We note that, in the limit, the Sierpinski P\^ate \`a Choux is not a Sierpinski fractafold, but the approximations $F_i$ are fractafolds.
+A fractafold, as briefly mentioned in the Introduction is a manifold where the local charts are maps into a reference fractal such as the Sierpinski gasget instead of into a Euclidean space.
 However, despite the fact that these fractafolds are very complicated, the spectrum of the Laplacian on $F_i$ can be found inductively using methods presented in this paper.
 In particular, the spectrum of each Laplacian $\Delta_i$ is a union of the spectrum of a large collection of disjoint fractafolds (with Dirichlet boundary conditions).
 These fractafolds are rescaled copies of two kinds of finite fractafolds, and therefore the spectrum can be found using the methods of \cite{S}, and the standard rescaling by $5^n$.
 This is very similar to how the spectrum is found in the case of the Laakso spaces, described above.
 Finally, we can comment that the Laakso spaces are built using intervals, which are one-dimensional analogs of the Sierpinski gasket.
-Therefore, in a sense, the Sierpinski P\^ate \`a Choux is a direct analog of the Laakso spaces.
+Therefore, in a sense, the Sierpinski P\^ate \`a Choux is a direct generalization of the Laakso spaces.
 Combining the approaches of \cite{KKPSS,Steinhurst2010,RS09,S,RS-AT} one can study all the eigenfunctions and eigenprojections, which will be subject of subsequent work.